rabreu/Infnet-MIT-IA-Clustering-PD-25E4_2/README.md

 import pandas as pd
-import matplotlib.pyplot as plt import seaborn as sb from sklearn.datasets import make_blobs from sklearn import preprocessing as preproc from scipy.cluster import hierarchy from sklearn.cluster import KMeans, DBSCAN, AgglomerativeClustering from yellowbrick.cluster import SilhouetteVisualizer, KElbowVisualizer from sklearn.decomposition import PCA
+import matplotlib.pyplot as plt import seaborn as sb import numpy as np from sklearn.datasets import make_blobs from sklearn import preprocessing as preproc from scipy.cluster import hierarchy from sklearn.cluster import KMeans, DBSCAN, AgglomerativeClustering from sklearn_extra.cluster import KMedoids from yellowbrick.cluster import SilhouetteVisualizer, KElbowVisualizer from sklearn.decomposition import PCA